YawenLiang0629/YawenLiang0629.github.io/_pages/about.md

 **[IEEE Transactions on Transportation Electrification]**

 <p><em>
 To design a battery pack with improved energy density and optimized thermal and aging performance, a complete electro-thermal-aging (ETA) model at both cell and pack levels is developed to predict pack behavior under operational conditions.
 Optimization based on the proposed model is conducted, focusing on geometric configurations of the battery pack and coolant flow parameters.
-An optimized liquid-cooled battery module using Samsung 18650-35E cells is designed and achieves a maximum temperature of 41.76 °C, and a maximum cell-to-cell temperature difference of 3.11 °C, improving thermal uniformity.
+An optimized liquid-cooled battery module using Samsung 18650-35E cells is designed and achieves a maximum temperature of 41.76°C, and a maximum cell-to-cell temperature difference of 3.11°C, improving thermal uniformity.
 The lifetime performance also demonstrates a 5.51% improvement in state-of-health (SOH) after 180 cycles.
-Based on the module-to-pack structure analysis, the battery pack exhibits energy densities of 227.01 W h kg<sup>−1</sup> gravimetrically and 353.67 W h L<sup>−1</sup> volumetrically.
+Based on the module-to-pack structure analysis, the battery pack exhibits energy densities of 227.01 Whkg<sup>−1</sup> gravimetrically and 353.67 WhL<sup>−1</sup> volumetrically.
 This study facilitates the guideline for compact and lightweight liquid-cooled battery pack design with improved thermal and aging performance for AEA applications.
 </em></p>